raulggonzalez/indexeddb-odba-driver/README.md

 ## Use

-To use `indexeddb-odba-driver`, we have to include:
+To use `indexeddb-vdba-driver`, we have to include:

   ```
-  <script src="indexeddb-odba-driver.min.js"></script>
+  <script src="indexeddb-vdba-driver.min.js"></script>
   ```

-## odba namespace
+## vdba namespace

-When the driver is included, an `odba` object is created automatically.
+When the driver is included, an `vdba` object is created automatically.
 This is the API start point.

 ## Getting the driver